hb9ssb/trx-control/README.md

 * bmcm USB-PIO
 * bmcm OR8 (attached to a USB-PIO)

+## Available Extensions

+Extensions can optionally be configured to provide additional functionality.
+Currently the following extensions exist:

+* dxcluster, sending DXCluster spots to clients in real-time
+* qrz, querying QRZ.COM database (needs a login)
+* ping, sample extension
+* logbook, a proof-of-concept extension using PostgreSQL

 ## trx-control on Matrix

 There is a Matrix room ``#trx-control:matrix.org`` to discuss trx-control: